basecamp/handbook/titles-for-designers.md

 * MOBILE: Can create basic prototypes demonstrating interactions and animations.

 ## Senior Designer
-* Work doesn't necessarily need to be reviewed, but general approach may be.
+* Work doesn’t necessarily need to be reviewed, but general approach may be.
 * Can run point on small batch projects, taking them from concept to shipping as the sole designer (alongside a programmer).
 * Can occasionally run point on large batch projects, sometimes with assistance.
 * Usually at least 5-8 years of experience being a professional designer.